Ropley Horticultural Society

 39. Three stems of Sunflowers

-40. Three stems of Crocosmia (Montbretia), one cultivar
+40. Three stems of Agapanthus, any cultivar

-41. Three Antirrhinums, any cultivars
+41. Three Antirrhinums, any cultivar

-42. Three Asters, any cultivars
+42. Three Asters, any cultivar

 45. Three Dahlias, pompom or ball